 To track conversational intelligence, you’ll first need visibility into every customer touchpoint.
 Cirrus Insight's Email Integration feature can track conversational intelligence by helping you implement and measure conversation progress over extended periods of time.

 The searchable timeline format located directly in your inbox gives you a birds-eye-view into your entire sales team’s communications.
 Browse historical Salesforce data, and gain insight into every email chain, meeting, and call, all in one place.
 With streamlined visibility into customer conversations, you can evaluate the quality of communication, identify action steps, and personalize any needed follow-ups.

 Gong is another great tool for recording sales conversations, then tracking effectiveness via meta data extracted from the call.

-By measuring the length of your sales cycle, you can forecast won deals based on the number of leads in your pipeline during a specific time.
+By measuring the length of your sales cycle, you can forecast won deals based on the number of qualified leads in your sales pipeline during a specific time.

-To get your average sales cycle length within your specified time frame:
+To get your average sales cycle length within your specified time frame, use the following equation:

 Sales Cycle Length = Length of all Deals by the Day / Total Number of Deals